2014-Fall-UIUC-LING402/hw1/README.rst

 Your workflow should be as follows:

-Edit one of the scripts, using the text editor of your choice
+First, edit one of the scripts, using the text editor of your choice.

-Commit your changes using git
+Next, commit your changes using git:

 * git add FILE_YOU_EDITED.sh
 * git commit -m "A BRIEF MESSAGE EXPLAINING WHAT YOU CHANGED"